fernandopro/readme/tarokina-pro/README.txt

 == Changelog ==

+= 2.15.2 =
+* Fixed an issue with special characters when typing the tarot card name.

 = 2.15 =
 * Update: The Carbon Fields library has been updated to version 3.6.5.
 * Fixed: A card box was shown even if you hadn't selected a tarot.